How much does it cost to charge an electric car in the Netherlands in 2024?

 • Monthly Subscription cost

-As soon as you start charging, we will fix the applicable price on your charging session and you can track those costs in real-time while you charge.
+When you charge with Tap, we fix the applicable price on your charging session and you can track those costs in real-time while you charge.
 We believe it’s important that the price you see in the Tap app is what you pay.

 Have more questions about charging?
 Check our ultimate guide to EV charging in the Netherlands.